rpmuller/ePubs/WesternPhilosophy.md

 Hume, though in not quite the same way, goes further, and makes the primary qualities also subjective.
-Kant does not at most times pnestion that our sensations have causes, which he calls "things-in-themselves" or "noumena" What appears to us in perception, which he calls a "phenomenon/' consists of two parts: that due to the object, which he calls the "sensation," and that due to our subjective apparatus, which, he says, causes the manifold to be ordered in certain relations.
+Kant does not at most times pnestion that our sensations have causes, which he calls "things-in-themselves" or "noumena" What appears to us in perception, which he calls a "phenomenon," consists of two parts: that due to the object, which he calls the "sensation," and that due to our subjective apparatus, which, he says, causes the manifold to be ordered in certain relations.
 This latter part he calls the form of